Forensic Investigations at Washburn

 Why study Forensic Investigations at Washburn?

-Washburn's collaboration with the Kansas Bureau of Investigation means students are working alongside and in conjunction with faculty and staff who currently work and have experience in the criminal investigations field.
+Washburn's collaboration with the KBI and other regional forensic agencies means that students are working alongside, and in conjunction with, faculty and staff who currently work and have experience in the criminal investigation field.

 Meet Emma Morrissey